 - Spiritual Successor: The series had an early prototype in the form of an obscure one-shot manga called Winged Armor Suzumega, or The Armored Insects Sphingidae.

-- Starfish Alien: The Gauna are a weird sort of fetus-like creature with a central "main body".
+- Starfish Alien: The Gauna are a weird sort of Lovecraftian fetus-like creatures with a central "main body".

 - Stealth Sequel: To Abara, possibly.

 - Super Prototype: Due to being The Ace, Tanikaze gets first run of the Type 19 and (eventually) the high-cost prototype unit for the Type 20 Guardians.

 - Transhuman Treachery: Played with.
 Ochiai aside, almost every member of the cast is genetically and/or cybernetically modified in some way, but they're still pretty normal and ordinary by our standards.